kjhass/PublicKB/Compliance/Centurylink-HIPAA.md

 This includes **Covered Entities** (CE), anyone who provides treatment, payment and operations in healthcare, **Business Associates** (BA), and anyone with access to patient information that provides support in treatment, payment or operations.
 Subcontractors or business associates of business associates must also be in compliance.

-The HIPAA **[Privacy Rule](http://www.hhs.gov/ocr/privacy/hipaa/administrative/privacyrule/)** addresses the saving, accessing and sharing of medical and personal information of any individual, while the HIPAA Security Rule more specifically outlines national security standards to protect heath data created, received, maintained or transmitted electronically, also known as **Electronic Protected Health Information** (ePHI).
+The HIPAA **[Privacy Rule](http://www.hhs.gov/ocr/privacy/hipaa/administrative/privacyrule/)** addresses the saving, accessing and sharing of medical and personal information of any individual, while the HIPAA Security Rule more specifically outlines national security standards to protect health data created, received, maintained or transmitted electronically, also known as **Electronic Protected Health Information** (ePHI).

 CEs and their BAs can leverage CenturyLink to process, maintain and store ePHI.
 With the required controls in place in the customer’s environment (data encryption, access restrictions, etc.), CenturyLink will sign a **Business Associate Agreement** (BAA) that can be leveraged as part of a customer’s overall compliance program.